tota999/MyEtherWallet/src/data/DecisionTree/md/_dapp_MakerDAO.md

 ## Using MakerDAO

-#### Closing a CDP
+#### Closing a Vault

-Double-check that you have both the right amounts of DAI and MKR to close your CDP.
+Double-check that you have the right amount of DAI to pay back your Vault's balance.

-These are two separate verification steps, each counting as a transaction that must be verified on your device (if you're using one).
+You'll have to approve the DAI as a separate verification step, which will count as a transaction that must be verified on your device (if you're using one).

 * * *